Abbas the Great: Character and legacy

 Abbas was fluent in the Turkic dialect used by the Turkoman portion of the multi-ethnic Qizilbash organization, although he was equally at ease speaking Persian, which was the language of the administration and culture, of the majority of the population, as well as of the court when Isfahan became the capital under his reign (1598).
+(Note: "Shah Abbas moved his capital from Qazvin to Isfahan.
+His reign marked the peak of Safavid dynasty's achievement in art, diplomacy, and commerce.
+It was probably around this time that the court, which originally spoke a Turkic language, began to use Persian".
+Quoted from (Glassé 2001).)
 According to García de Silva Figueroa, the Spanish ambassador to the Safavid court during Abbas' later reign, he heard Abbas speak Georgian, which he had doubtlessly acquired from his Georgian gholams and concubines.

 Abbas gained strong support from the common people.
 Sources report him spending much of his time among them, personally visiting bazaars and other public places in Isfahan.
 Short in stature but physically strong until his health declined in his final years, Abbas could go for long periods without needing to sleep or eat and could ride great distances.
 At the age of nineteen, Abbas shaved off his beard, keeping only his moustache, thus setting a fashion in Iran.

 Abbas was also a charismatic orator who could persuade and influence people with his eloquence.
 Classic Turkmen poet Magtymguly, who lived a century after Abbas, mentioned him in the poem "Zer bolmaz" (Not a jewel) with the following verses: